The Vegetarian Paleo Diet

-As you can imagine, the toughest part about doing paleo as a vegetarian is getting all the necessary protein needed.
+As you can imagine, the toughest part about doing a vegetarian paleo diet is getting all the necessary protein needed.
 So what were Susan’s secrets for getting healthy fats & protein in her diet without all the meat?

 - Hemp Seed